Last Will & Testament (Yours and the one the state has for you)

 a.
 Your descendants – children, children’s children, etc., through the generations.

 c.
 If no descendant or parent, to the descendants of your parents (your siblings, nieces and nephews, etc.)

 d.
 If no descendant, parent or descendant of a parent, then grandparents or descendants of grandparents (your uncles, aunts and their kids, etc.).

 Then to the state.
 (A.R.S.
 14-2105).

 It is very rare that property would pass to the state – usually, there is somebody among parents or grandparents and their descendants – all your siblings, nieces, nephews, cousins, etc. Still, your property is likely to pass to people you hardly know, don’t know, or even worse, people you were not particularly fond of.
-The law also defines how shares are to be distributed and requires that relatives of half blood (step-relatives) inherit the same as if they were whole blood relatives.
+The law also defines how shares are to be distributed and requires that relatives of half blood (step-relatives) inherit the same as if they were whole blood relatives (Last Will & Testament).
 (A.R.S.
 14-2107).